Murder of Betsy Aardsma: Richard Haefner

 Author Derek Sherwood and investigative journalist David DeKok have each published books focusing upon Aardsma's murder.
 Both authors strongly believe Penn State professor Richard Charles Haefner–then a 25-year-old geology student at the university–was responsible for her death, and not Maurer or Spencer.

 A well-respected but socially awkward individual, Haefner is known to have taken extreme measures to obtain platonic relationships with women to conceal his homosexuality.
 On one occasion in 1968, he is known to have traveled from Pennsylvania to Massachusetts to inform a girl he barely knew he loved her.
 He had arrived unannounced at her apartment to inform her of this fact, only to be surprised when she slammed the door in his face.
 Haefner resided across the courtyard from Aardsma at Atherton Hall at the time of her death and was widely known for engaging in erratic behavior, including periodic bouts of explosive anger, and the suspected theft of several specimens from the university's rock and mineral collection.
 He was known to frequently dress in khaki trousers and a sports coat, and to keep his brown hair short and tidy.
 His friendship with Aardsma had been terminated by the victim shortly before her death.

-Haefner's name had first been mentioned to investigators days after Aardsma's murder when her roommate, Sharon Brandt, had suggested to police that Haefner may be an individual they should talk with in relation to her murder.
-According to Brandt, Haefner had visited their apartment on more than one occasion in the weeks prior to her death.
+Haefner's name had first been mentioned to investigators days after Aardsma's murder when Brandt, her roommate, had suggested to police that they interview him.
+According to Brandt, Haefner had visited their apartment on more than one occasion in the weeks prior to the murder.

 Haefner was questioned by investigators in early December 1969.
-He freely admitted having become acquainted with Aardsma in late October, and to have occasionally socialized with her, although within approximately one week, she had terminated their budding friendship, stating she wished to remain committed to David Wright.
+He freely admitted having become acquainted with Aardsma in late October, and to have occasionally socialized with her, although within approximately one week she had terminated their budding friendship, stating she wished to remain committed to Wright.
 According to Haefner, he had been eating an evening meal at a student union building on the evening of November 28, when he had first heard circulating rumors of a student having been murdered at the Pattee Library.
 Furthermore, he had subsequently felt physically ill upon learning his "former girlfriend" had been the murdered student.
 Haefner further claimed to have never set foot in the library, as he invariably obtained research material from the Deike Building, where literature related to geology was stored.
 The identikit image created by Uafinda and a desk clerk never circulated to the media bears a striking resemblance to Haefner.
-In addition, his studying schedule shows he spent the two years following Aardsma's murder studying almost exclusively off campus.
+In addition, Haefner's studying schedule shows he spent the two years following Aardsma's murder studying almost exclusively off campus.